Download in pdf format:

 Any fees charged to become a Direct Seller shall relate directly to the value of the materials, products or services provide in return.

-Any required fees charged to become or remain a Direct Seller including any required additional service offered by the company (e.g. on-line training, eCommerce or other internet solutions, shipment costs) shall be fully refundable (less any commission earned by the Direct Seller) in the event the Direct Seller terminates his/her distributorship within 30 days of payment.
+Any required fees charged to become or remain a Direct Seller including any required additional service offered by the company (e.g. on-line training, eCommerce or other internet solutions, specific sales apps or specific online shops, whenever these are absolutely necessary to perform the business, or where the Company demands the Direct Seller to acquire such services, shipment costs) shall be fully refundable (less any commission earned by the Direct Seller) in the event the Direct Seller terminates his/her distributorship within 30 days of payment.
 The refundable fees are limited to those paid by the Direct Seller in the 30 days prior to the distributor termination.

 Any commissions paid on fees charged to become or stay a Direct Seller, which are, in effect, remuneration for recruiting Direct Sellers into a sales system, shall be prohibited.